 Third Trimester: Urine Screen for Glucose and/or Protein

 At each prenatal visit through the first, second, and third trimesters, the expectant mother may be asked to give a urine specimen, which will usually be tested in the office using a dipstick to screen for the presence of glucose (sugar) and/or protein.
 Although small amounts of both glucose and protein are normally present in urine, high levels can indicate a problem and may call for further testing.

-Of particular concern during the second and third trimesters is preeclampsia (sometimes called toxemia or pregnancy-induced hypertension), a disorder characterized by high blood pressure and large amounts of protein in the urine that occurs in approximately 8% of all pregnancies.
+Of particular concern during the second and third trimesters is pre-eclampsia (sometimes called toxemia or pregnancy-induced hypertension), a disorder characterized by high blood pressure and large amounts of protein in the urine that occurs in approximately 8% of all pregnancies.
 Symptoms include swelling, sudden weight gain, headache, and vision changes.
-Risk factors include first pregnancy; being pregnant with more than one child; age (teenagers and women over 40 years of age); being African American; and having pre-existing diabetes, hypertension, or kidney disease.
-It can result in a decrease of air and food getting to the baby through the placenta, causing low birth weight or other complications.
-If caught early enough, however, through routine checking of blood pressure and urine protein levels, health problems for the mother and baby due to preeclampsia can be prevented.
+Risk factors include first pregnancy, being pregnant with more than one child, age (teenagers and women over 40 years of age), being African American, and having pre-existing diabetes, hypertension, or kidney disease.
+It can result in a decrease of air and nutrition getting to the baby through the placenta, causing low birth weight or other complications.
+If caught early enough, however, through routine checking of blood pressure and urine protein levels, health problems for the mother and baby due to pre-eclampsia can be managed.

 High urine glucose levels may be a sign of undiagnosed diabetes that is already present in the mother or gestational diabetes, a form of diabetes that can develop during pregnancy.
 A positive urine test for glucose will usually be followed by a confirmatory blood glucose test, which is also routinely used to screen for gestational diabetes during the second trimester (between 24 and 28 weeks of pregnancy).